SUNY Downstate Health Sciences University

 Medical Informatics is a new and developing discipline with an emphasis on technology as an integral tool to organize, analyze, manage, and use health information, clinical data, images, and knowledge for patient care, health education, administration and research.

 Mission & Philosophy

-The mission of the Medical Informatics Program in the College of Health Related Professions is to provide students with the key foundational knowledge needed to excel in a dynamic career in the Medical Informatics field.
+The mission of the Medical Informatics Program in the School of Health Professions is to provide students with the key foundational knowledge needed to excel in a dynamic career in the Medical Informatics field.
 With the support of faculty members who are experts in the field, students will have the opportunity to thrive in an engaging, creative and robust learning environment.
 Rigorous training opportunities will be provided to the students, thus allowing them to face challenges that will enhance their abilities to succeed in the diverse communities they will work in.

 The Medical Informatics Program strives to provide a high quality education to students studying in the field of medical informatics who will be prepared to be employed in an urban environment.
 This will be accomplished by:

 - Providing students with the knowledge, theories, and skill required in the field of Medical Informatics;

 - Providing students with a challenging and supportive learning environment;